 We help entrepreneurs and executives harness the power of AI.

-Hey Reader, Hope you're getting ready for a wonderful holiday season!
-Thanks so much for being part of the Innovating with AI community this year. π βοΈ πΎ Here's what's coming next year plus what I'm reading during holiday downtime... β’β’β’ We'll be opening enrollment in The AI Consultancy Project in January.
-You're already on the list to get all the details, but if you also want to get extra-early access, sign up for text or WhatsApp alerts here. β’β’β’ Rob's Holiday AI Reading List #1 β...
+Hey Reader, My team and I are deep in "holiday mode" π₯ and putting the finishing touches on my AI predictions for 2025 β stay tuned for that soon.
+Today, a few favorites from 2024. β’β’β’ We'll be opening enrollment in The AI Consultancy Project in January.
+You're already on the list to get all the details, but if you also want to get extra-early access, sign up for text or WhatsApp alerts here. β’β’β’ Rob's Favorites from 2024 #1 β Cobra Kai Editor Zack Arnold on AI in Hollywood Zack and I did a...